-Some topics seem to be highly personal, and therefor difficult to discuss with people who don't share the same set of opinions.
+Some topics seem to be highly personal, and therefore difficult to discuss with people who don't share the same set of opinions.
 Medicine is sometimes such a topic.
 My hope is, that by laying a common foundation, more of us will be able to discuss medicine rationally.

 Science is frequently reported in the news, and popular science information is broadly available - you're reading some of it right now.
 I've noticed two broad categories of problems in the reporting:

 - The article author might not be scientifically literate.
-This is usually not a problem, if the reader is vigilant.
+This is usually not a problem if the reader is vigilant.

 - The reader might not understand important jargon or know what to expect from a scientific study.

-My goal for this series, is to give you some tools for how to understand medical research.
+My goal for this series is to give you some tools for how to understand medical research.

 How to judge research